-Other amenities worth mentioning are the restaurant café, lounge, bikes, health club, spa and 50 foot indoor pool.
-The hotel does offer a shuttle to downtown, and of course, Eco-friendly water taxi service is steps away.
+Other amenities worth mentioning are the restaurant café, lounge, bikes, health club, spa, and 50-foot indoor pool.
+The hotel does offer a shuttle to downtown, and of course, the eco-friendly water taxi service is steps away.

 A gift shop, coffee bar (Seaport Cafe), more formal restaurant (Aura), and casual bar/restaurant with some outdoor seating (Tame) are located on-site.

 Boston Seaport Hotel Summary